New York, New York Airbnb guide for pricing, demand, and STR performance

 New York City: The Relentless Pulse of Urban Hospitality

-New York’s visitor population is a tapestry woven from disparate strands—international tourists seeking legendary landmarks, domestic families keen to experience cultural icons, business travelers in for conferences or corporate headquarters, and a rising tide of experiential leisure guests.
+New York’s visitor population is a tapestry woven from disparate strands- international tourists seeking legendary landmarks, domestic families keen to experience cultural icons, business travelers in for conferences or corporate headquarters, and a rising tide of experiential leisure guests.
 International guests, especially from the UK, Canada, Brazil, and Europe, actively plan and book months out, tending toward longer stays and higher spend profiles.
-Domestics visiting from across the US—often from the Northeast or California—typically prioritize convenience and brand familiarity, moving nimbly between Midtown, SoHo, and emerging outer borough scenes.
+Domestics visiting from across the US, often from the Northeast or California, typically prioritize convenience and brand familiarity, moving nimbly between Midtown, SoHo, and emerging outer borough scenes.
 Business travelers anchor the Monday to Thursday cycle, exhibiting strong loyalty-program use and preference for centrally located, amenity-rich properties.

 Operators see weekend surges in leisure and group travel, peaking around school holidays and signature events like the Macy’s Parade.
 Weekdays become a patchwork: some midweek troughs in pure leisure periods, but full compression during conventions or corporate events.
 Cruise visitors and event-goers demonstrate highly coordinated booking and short stays, maximizing proximity and ease of movement through public or shared transport.
-This multifaceted demand requires operators to anticipate, segment, and tailor guest communications and amenity offerings sharply—high-touch service, local insights, and seamless check-in/out flows are especially valued.
+This multifaceted demand requires operators to anticipate, segment, and tailor guest communications and amenity offerings sharply, so high-touch service, local insights, and seamless check-in/out flows are especially valued.

 For a clearer sense of how to align your photos, copy, and amenity mix with the expectations of these travelers, explore the listing optimization pillar, which outlines the upgrades that reliably increase visibility and conversion.

-Seasonality in New York pivots on a clear cadence: high spring and fall demand, soft winter, and steady—if not explosive—summer leisure travel.
+Seasonality in New York pivots on a clear cadence: high spring and fall demand, soft winter, and steady, if not explosive, summer leisure travel.
 Events like Fashion Week (February, September), the United Nations General Assembly (UNGA) every September, and New Year’s Eve produce intense surges in occupancy, compressing ADRs upward as booking windows narrow.
 The NYC Marathon and Thanksgiving Parade similarly turbocharge select weekends, challenging operators to capture rising willingness to pay without sacrificing base rate integrity.
 Successful operators monitor the citywide event calendar with precision, opening inventory early for peak dates and enforcing strict minimum stays during periods of known compression.

-Pricing strategy in this market requires discipline—minimum stays should expand around major conventions, international events, and holidays, but contract to one night in troughs or during sudden demand lulls.
+Pricing strategy in this market requires discipline.
+Minimum stays should expand around major conventions, international events, and holidays, but contract to one night in troughs or during sudden demand lulls.
 Rate fencing is essential: deploy non-refundable rates, last-minute discounts only selectively, and use direct channels for opaque or loyalty offers.
 Operators who wait to react to compression often lose yield to those with structured, forecast-driven pacing.
 In shoulder seasons, triggering early bird promotions and encouraging longer stays with attractive multiday discounts can smooth demand.
 ADR floors should be defined by historical event performance and real-time occupancy pace, enabling dynamic adaptation without a race to the bottom.

 To understand how to price for busy periods and protect your revenue across the year, the pricing pillar breaks down the key steps operators use.